4d/docs/docs/ORDA/ordaClasses.md

 - If the physical structure evolves, you can simply adapt function code and client applications will continue to call them transparently.

-- By default, all of your data model class functions are **not exposed** to remote applications and cannot be called from REST requests.
+- By default, all of your data model class functions (including [computed attribute functions](#computed-attributes)) are **not exposed** to remote applications and cannot be called from REST requests.
 You must explicitly declare each public function with the [`exposed`](#exposed-vs-non-exposed-functions) keyword.

 ![](assets/en/ORDA/api.png)